KingTheGuy/i_have_hands/README.md

 **NOTE**: does not work with *mineclonia*, they are completely overriding the *hand(easy fix on their end). **(does work with voxelibre/mineclone2)**

 ____
+_1.0.4 CHANGELOG:_

+- held storage containers can now be placed in water
+- voxelibre chests once again render in hand

 _1.0.3 CHANGELOG:_

 - added support for the drawers mod (Storage Drawers) [link](https://content.minetest.net/packages/LNJ/drawers/)